nkurata/UbuntuContainer/README.md

 - The working directory inside the container is set to `/home/myapp`, where your project files are mounted from your host machine.
 - You are free to not use the version provided here and instead use it as inspiration to create your own custom setup.

+## License
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more details.

+## Contributing
+Contributions are welcome!
+Please fork the repository and submit a pull request for any enhancements or fixes.

 By following these steps, you can efficiently develop on your Apple Silicon Mac as if you were using an x86-64 Ubuntu system, benefiting from the isolation and consistency provided by Docker.